Article

 You can make transfers between matches to bring in new players.

-There are about 7 boosters you have for the whole season.
+There are 6 different boosters you have for the whole season, 10 total.
 You can apply one per game and short description is included for each one on the website.
 These can be powerful differentials but I'll go in more depth later.

 That’s all you need to get started.
 And if you actually make the transfer and Cap/VC change every single game for the whole season you'll already be ahead of 80% of players regardless of your player choices.
 It's really in IPL fantasy that consistency is key but don't beat yourself up if something arises and you miss a game or two, it happens to us all.